Fireflies PL47 Gen 2 flashlight review

 TIP: You can use protected 18650 batteries without the 18650 adapter, without any rattle!

 Lumen and Amp measurements:

-All output numbers are relative for my home-made Integrating Sphere and is now set up with an Extech SDL400 Lux Meter for measurements.
-For extremely bright flashlights (above 5000 lumens) I am adding a ND filter, either a Kenko PRO1D ND-16 filter, or a Hakuba HG Wide 8x ND filter.
+All output numbers are relative for my homemade Integrating Sphere and are now set up with an Extech SDL400 Lux Meter for measurements.
+For extremely bright flashlights (above 5000 lumens) I am adding an ND filter, either a Kenko PRO1D ND-16 filter or a Hakuba HG Wide 8x ND filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.

 Amps were measured with a Fluke 77III, at the tailcap.
 Not at the LED!
 I measured Amps using the 7 steps output mode group.

 |Samsung 40T||2: 0.06A||16 Lm|